khaitrantrong2/Sales-Forecasting-and-Category-Trend-Analysis-Olist/README.md

 <img width="1389" height="490" alt="Model Comparision" src="https://github.com/user-attachments/assets/4a62d106-e389-452a-ab66-27eb33aa4047" />

 **Assessment:**
-- Results show Naive MAPE is lower than SARIMAX → the series is highly volatile, seasonal signal may be weak, or models are affected by outliers/spikes.
+- Results show Naive MAPE is lower than SARIMA → the series is highly volatile, seasonal signal may be weak, or models are affected by outliers/spikes.
-- This does not necessarily mean SARIMAX is “bad”; it often means baseline is hard to beat without adding features (events/holidays/promos) or tuning.
+- This does not necessarily mean SARIMA is “bad”; it often means baseline is hard to beat without adding features (events/holidays/promos) or tuning.

 **Recommendation:**
 - Keep Naive as a strong benchmark baseline and explicitly state that “baseline is strong”.
-- Keep SARIMAX as an “advanced attempt”, but it needs parameter tuning and/or exogenous variables (event/holiday/promo flags) to outperform the baseline.
+- Keep SARIMA as an “advanced attempt”, but it needs parameter tuning and/or exogenous variables (event/holiday/promo flags) to outperform the baseline.

 5.10 Forecast 60 days